-Most general home insurance policies are not likely to cover your rental property, especially if you’re not living there.
+Most general home insurance policies will not cover your rental property, especially if you’re not living there.

 This is primarily down to the fact that problems can often arise in rental properties that would not occur in a home in which you are living.
 For example, tenants allowing maintenance issues (such as mould) to build up, or causing careless damage.

-Landlords can also be held accountable if a tenant is injured while at their property, as mentioned when we discussed property owners’ liability insurance.
-Ordinary home insurance may not cover you for any of these claims made against you or even claims you need to make against tenants.
+Landlords can also be held accountable if a tenant is injured while at their property, as mentioned when we discussed property owners’ liability insurance above.
+Ordinary home insurance is unlikely to cover you for any of these claims made against you or even claims you need to make against tenants.

 Landlord insurance offers far more extensive and relevant cover, designed specifically with the needs of rental property owners in mind.